statful/statful-client-golang/README.md

 #### Disabling Auto Flush

-Create an HTTP API configuration that prevents flushing assynchronously.
+Create an HTTP API configuration that prevents flushing asynchronously.

 ```golang
 statful.New(